 Don't spend a lot of time on this … it's about the content, remember!

-- Google Fonts — increasingly popular fonts that you can reference from Google's site and use as if embedded on your website, so visitors don't have to install it on their devices.
+- Google Fonts — popular fonts that you can reference from Google's site or embed on your website, so visitors don't have to install it on their devices in order to see your website as it was designed.
+Fonts here have open source licenses and can be used on any project.

+With the advent of mobile-friendly design, images for websites became a bit more flexible as well as more complicated for the developer.
 For faster page loads, less bandwidth usage, more flexibility in design options, and improved mobile performance, images should be both sized to fit the design and optimized/compressed to use as little disk space as is practical.
+Depending on the site, it may also make sense to have different sized images or even different images altogether for different devices.

 - Bulk Image Resizer — this free, online tool will resize one or more images.
 It is very easy to use and very fast.
 Be cautious about how much disk space is associated with varying levels of quality … higher quality will take considerably more disk space.